Skip to content

 Dated: 215-201 BC

-Tanit, chief goddess of Carthage, equivalent of Astarte.
-She was a mother goddess, a goddess of war, and fertility symbols often accompany representations of her.
+Tanit was the chief goddess of Carthage, equivalent to Astarte.
+She was a mother goddess and a goddess of war, and fertility symbols often accompany representations of her.